-Students regularly have homework assignments for their classes which will vary from class to class, course to course.
+Students regularly have homework assignments for their classes.
+The amount and length of these vary with each course.
+Some courses have long-range assignments, which may be given one week or one quarter in advance.
 In many courses, the quality and punctuality of the student's completion of assignments is a percentage of the student's quarterly grade.